How Can Consumer Brands Prepare Themselves for Gen Alpha?

 60% of millennial moms today employed full-time had mothers who worked outside the home while they were growing up.
 Yet when surveyed, Hotwire didn’t find any millennial women who recalled wanting to be a mom when they were under 10 years old.

 Generation Alpha, however, feels differently.
-Perhaps this generation understands how much being a mother is important to their parent’s identity.
+Perhaps this generation understands how important being a mother is to their parents’ identity.

 Likes, But Doesn’t Need, Tech